3.1 General requirements:

 - Who will participate in the inspection process.
 It is recommended to establish a team for this purpose.

-- Where and what to inspect based on the inspection checklists available in Enablon and/or local legal requirements, when applicable.
+- Where and what to inspect based on the inspection checklists in Enablon and/or local legal requirements, when applicable.

 - Communicate the inspection schedule to all stakeholders involved in the inspection, informing them of the purpose, expectations, and their involvement in the inspection process.